vespakoen/docs/start/config.md

 You have total control over how your errors are logged via the **logger** function defined in **application/config/error.php**.
 This function is called every time there is an unhandled error or exception in your application.

 As you can see, the default logger implementation writes to the **application/storage/log.txt** file; however, you are free to modify this function however you wish.

+<a name="ignoring-errors"></a>
+#### Ignoring Errors

+Sometimes you may wish to ignore certain errors, such as errors regarding deprecation or warnings.
+All you need to do is set the error levels you wish to ignore on the **ignore** option defined in **application/config/error.php**.
+These errors will not be displayed by Laravel; however, they will still be logged if error logging is enabled.